Overview of meetings, webinars, and town halls

 Webinars

-Webinars are structured meetings where presenters and participants have clear roles.
+Webinars are structured events where presenters and participants have clear roles.
 A key difference between webinars and Teams meetings is that webinars support robust registration management, a customizable event and registration site, and event-oriented default meeting options.

 For detailed information on how to plan for Teams webinars in your organization, see Plan for Teams webinars.

-Key training for end users
+Key webinars training for your users

 The following table lists webinars training available to the end users in your organization: